marcosdelgado0408/Huffman_coding_projetct/README.md

 **4 -** Coding the text file

-   with the generated coding table, we can code the text file by comparing each character in the text file with his              generated code(inide the coding table), and putting this sequence codes in a binary file( .edz).
+   With the generated coding table, we can code the text file by comparing each character in the text file with his              generated code(inide the coding table), and putting this sequence codes in a binary file( .edz).
 Actually, i think this is where    the compression happens.